giacomodeodato/Brain-MRI-segmentation/README.md

 </p>

 ## `UNet.py`
+The UNet \[1\] is a neural network architecture used for segmentation shaped like an U where the feature maps coming from the left side of the U are passed to the right side to produce the segmentation mask exploiting information from different points of the image elaboration and at different scales.

+The implementation in

 ## `DiceLoss.py`
 The Dice Loss is a criterion for image segmentation that uses the Sørensen–Dice coefficient between the true segmentation mask and the predicted one \[2\].
 It is implemented as follows: